 Often, kids who have a hard time settling at bedtime have a full emotional backpack and the laughter helps them fall asleep and stay asleep.
 If laughter isn't enough, your child will show you, with oppositional behavior, that he needs more help to empty all that stress.
-In that case, he probably needs to cry before he can settle down to sleep.
+In that case, they probably need to cry before they can settle down to sleep.

 8. Decide for or against the family bed for your family

-This is an individual call, and there is no shame in waiting till your child is a little older before expecting her to put herself to sleep—it does get easier for kids as they get older.
+This is an individual call and there is no shame in waiting till your child is a little older before expecting them to put themselves to sleep—it does get easier for kids as they get older.

-9. If you aren't using the family bed, consciously teach your child to put herself to sleep
+9. If you aren't using the family bed, consciously teach your child to put themselves to sleep

 Kids in the family bed often do this automatically since they're reassured by their parents' presence, and since sleeping with the mother is certainly a natural state biologically for toddlers.
-If you don't want a family bed, your goal is for your toddler to put herself back to sleep when she does wake slightly at night.
+If you don't want a family bed, your goal is for your toddler to put their self back to sleep when they wake slightly at night.

 10. Teach new sleep habits

-If you've been helping your child fall asleep with nursing or rocking, then when he wakes slightly during normal sleep cycles, he is likely to look for you, because he needs to be nursed or rocked again to fall back asleep.
+If you've been helping your child fall asleep with nursing or rocking when they wake slightly during normal sleep cycles, they are likely to look for you because they need to be nursed or rocked again to fall back asleep.

-Your goal now is to help him fall asleep in his own crib or bed at night.
-That means putting him into bed when he's awake so that he can get used to falling asleep there himself.
+Your goal now is to help them fall asleep in their own crib or bed at night.
+That means putting them into bed when they're awake so that they can get used to falling asleep there on their own.

 11. Explain to your child what's going to happen